adelprete/YoutubePlaylist/README.md

 ## YouTube Playlist

-A simple music oriented video playlist that users can add random videos to.
-The 30 most recently added videos to the playlist are kept.
+An anonymous music playlist that users can add youtube videos to.
+The 50 most recently added videos to the playlist are kept and the oldest video is removed.

-This static website is hosted from an AWS S3 bucket and uses various AWS services along the way to get the job done.
+This static website is hosted from an AWS S3 bucket and uses various AWS services.

-No external libraries were used on the frontend as I tried to stick with vanilla.js, css, css grid and simple HTML.

 ## AWS Tools Used